 Preservation Long Island advocates for the development of a long-range plan for Cedarmere that provides a framework for the following: 1.)
 Guidelines for maintenance and restoration work to preserve historic material and significant features while preventing cycles of deferred maintenance and deterioration; 2.)
 Clear provision for public access, programming, and interpretation of the site; 3.)
 Incentives and support to foster viable partnerships, such as a new custodial agreement with Cedarmere’s nonprofit stewards, the Friends of Cedarmere, that could include tax-derived funding allocations to promote the property as an enhancement to the County’s tourism industry.

-Nassau County residents should communicate their support for funding and adopting a comprehensive, long-range plan for public access and adaptive reuse at Cedarmere that protects the site’s significant architecture and other features.
-Contact your Nassau County Legislator and the Nassau County Parks Commissioner:
+Nassau County residents should communicate their support for dedicated funding and a long-term plan for public access and adaptive reuse at Cedarmere that protects the site’s significant architecture and other features.
+Contact your Nassau County Legislator as well as the Nassau County Supervisor and Parks Commissioner:

 Look up your Nassau County Legislator here.